 - Do crafts like making soda bottle blossoms or a kaleidoscope.

 - Do printable activities (word searches, mazes, coloring, etc).
-I recently created the Extraordinary Adventure Printable Activity Book growing bundle on my other site (which means I’ll continue to add pages to it over time and send them to you).
+I recently created the Extraordinary Adventure Printable Activity Book on my other site.

 - Go to the library